javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/02-regexp-methods/article.md

 let result = str.match( *!*/JAVA(SCRIPT)/i*/!* );

 alert( result[0] ); // JavaScript (the whole match)
-alert( result[1] ); // script (the part of the match that corresponds to the brackets) alert( result.index ); // 0
+alert( result[1] ); // script (the part of the match that corresponds to the parentheses) alert( result.index ); // 0
 alert( result.input ); // JavaScript is a programming language
 ```

 Due to the `i` flag the search is case-insensitive, so it finds `match:JavaScript`.
 The part of the match that corresponds to `pattern:SCRIPT` becomes a separate array item.

-We'll be back to brackets later in the chapter [todo].
+We'll be back to parentheses later in the chapter <info:regexp-groups>.
 They are great for search-and-replace.

 ## str.match(reg) with "g" flag

 When there's a `"g"` flag, then `str.match` returns an array of all matches.
-There are no additional properties in that array, and brackets do not create any elements.
+There are no additional properties in that array, and parentheses do not create any elements.

 For instance: